-You can save/view or load switch configurations.
+You can save/view or load switch configurations through the following pages.
 The configuration file is in XML format.

 5.1.11 Firmware Update

 This page allows you to update the firmware of the switch.

 5.2 DHCP Server

 The switch provides DHCP server functions.
 By enabling DHCP, the switch will become a DHCP server and dynamically assigns IP addresses and related IP information to network clients.